Do you lack a device to access your virtual online recreation program? The Recreation Council Tablet Initiative may be able to help.

 - Application E-Connect for FY’21

-- Online Safety: Consider loading a free home version of “Open DNS” on your tablet by visiting this LINK.
+- Open DNS: This is a tool that helps you screen out unwanted websites and content while you are on the internet.
+Consider loading a free home version of “Open DNS” on your tablet by visiting this LINK.
 Or print this or Information Sheet – Online Security for Youth

 - Free and Low Cost Internet Access: www.highspeedinternet.com/resources/how-can-i-get-free-internet